Quadra-Tech/project/feedback.md

 ## DX Wishlist

 * End‑to‑end quickstart (vote → tally → proof → verify) in <10 min
-* Local mock to fully test the project
 * Clear repo to boostrap a project
-* Minimal reference UI for QF rounds (plug‑and‑play)

 ### Idea Bank